The Days of Being Dumb: Plot

-Fred and Keith were childhood friends who dreamed of being triad members.
-As their became adults, they have achieved the dream and joined many gangs.
-However, after all the gang bosses die, the two are considered as jinxes by people and no gangs want to take them in.
+Fred and Keith are childhood friends who dream of being triad members.
+As they become adults, they achieve their dream and join many different gangs.
+However, each time they join a new gang, the gang boss dies shortly afterwards.
+The two are considered jinxes and no gangs want to take them in.
 The two then depend on themselves to do business and get a prostitute from Singapore, Jane.
-Jane, however, believes she was supposed to be model and the two of them do not have courage to put her to work.
+Jane, however, believes she was supposed to be a model and the two of them do not have the courage to put her to work.
 Jane is also later found out to be a lesbian.
 Later, famous triad leader Kwan comes and takes Fred and Keith in to prove to people that he is invulnerable to their jinx.
-Under Kwan, these two manage to become triad heroes.
-However, later thing go wrong and Kwan is turned against the two and they must strike back to protect themselves.
+Under Kwan, the two manage to become triad heroes.
+However, later things go wrong and Kwan is turned against the two and they must strike back to protect themselves.